aqlaboratory/openfold-3/docs/source/Installation.md

 ### Pre-requisites

-OpenFold3 inference requires a system with a GPU with a minimum of CUDA 12.1.
+OpenFold3 inference requires a system with a GPU with a minimum of CUDA 12.1 and 32GB of memory.
 Most of our testing has been performed on A100s with 40GB of memory.

 It is also recommended to use [Mamba](https://mamba.readthedocs.io/en/latest/) to install some of the packages.